david-cortes/contextualbandits/README.md

 * Fixed problems related to Python3 features when running online module in Python 2.7.
 * The online module can now use named arms, as well as add and drop arms from already-initialized objects.
 * The online and off-policy modules can now parallelize computations across arms (also across samples in bootstrapped methods).
-* LinUCB speed has been improved by taking more efficient matrix operation routes.
+* LinUCB speed has been improved by taking more efficient matrix operation routes and using Cython code.
+* Added a linear regression class which keeps the matrices used for the closed-form solution, so that it can be fit incrementally while giving the same solution as if fitted to all data at once.
+* Added functionality for `refit_buffer` in the batch/streaming train mode (see docs for details).
+* Added option to use base classifier's `warm_start` if available (for faster model fitting).
+* Updated the online example notebook for better results with both full-refit and streaming-mode versions after the latest additions.

 ## Implemented algorithms

-Implementations in this package include:
+Methods in this package include:

 Online:
 * LinUCB (see [2] and [11])
 * Linear Thompson Sampling (see [4])
+* Logistic upper confidence bounds and Thompson sampling (see [1])

-Adaptations from multi-armed bandits strategies:
+Generalized adaptations from multi-armed bandits strategies:
-* Upper-confidence Bound (see [1], [6] and [3])
+* Upper Confidence Bound (see [1], [6] and [3])
 * Thompson Sampling (see [1] and [3])
 * Epsilon Greedy (see [1], [7] and [6])
 * Adaptive Greedy (see [1] and [5])